John-wallace89/Barbellgym.com/README.md

   https://www.rawpixel.com/image/2337562/free-illustration-png-frame-black-texture - Used for background image.

-  Flask App - https://flask.palletsprojects.com/en/2.0.x/ to run site on and use of Jinja templating and Werkzeug functionality.
+  Django - https://www.djangoproject.com/ to run site on and use of Jinja templating and builtin functionality (e.g. allauth).

-  Materialize CSS - https://materializecss.com/ Used for responsiveness and design of site, used to implement responsive header, footer and collapsible menu.
+  Bootstrap - https://getbootstrap.com/ Used for responsiveness and design of site, used to implement responsive header

   Heroku - https://www.heroku.com/ cloud based platform used to deploy the Barbell planner.